 Yes, graphical content stimulates attention but too much of it can sidetrack your web visitors.
 Don’t let design be the cause of your problem.
 Instead of cluttering your landing pages with lots of images and videos, experiment on what works best for your business.
 Determine where your audience reacts better – Is your conversion rate higher when you showcase images and illustrations or does putting up videos help your page more?

-Important note: Let’s say you decide to include lots of graphical content in your landing pages.
+Important note: Let’s say you own a real estate website, and decide to include lots of graphical content in your landing pages.
 It’s actually not a problem as long as everything you include is relevant to the overall purpose of your page.
 Optimizing the images you upload in your website is also something that shouldn’t be overlooked.
 Failing to optimize images can cause your page to load slower, which can negatively affect the user experience of your visitors.

 A Substantial Social Proof

 People are highly social which is why most of us tend to give high regards to the opinion of others.
 This goes especially true when it comes to trying new products and services.
 More often, people rely on the experiences of other consumers to determine whether they’ll try a product/service.

 When you finally get the chance to gain loyal customers, don’t forget to ask for their feedback.
 This is a good way to show how people derived value from what you offer.
 Aside from testimonials, you can also display a list of your most prominent clients, press mentions and your usage statistics.